bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

-Resize a Postgres Cluster
+### Resize a Postgres Cluster

-You did it – the application is a success.
+You did it " the application is a success.
 Traffic is booming, so much so that you need to add more resources to your Postgres cluster.
-However, you’re worried that any resize operation may cause downtime and create a poor experience for your end users.
+However, you"re worried that any resize operation may cause downtime and create a poor experience for your end users.

 This is where PGO comes in: PGO will help orchestrate rolling out any potentially disruptive changes to your cluster to minimize or eliminate and downtime for your application.
 To do so, we will assume that you have deployed a high availability Postgres cluster as described in the previous section.

 Memory and CPU resources are an important component for vertically scaling your Postgres cluster.
 Coupled with tweaks to your Postgres configuration file, allocating more memory and CPU to your cluster can help it to perform better under load.

-It’s important for instances in the same high availability set to have the same resources.
+It"s important for instances in the same high availability set to have the same resources.
 PGO lets you adjust CPU and memory within the resources sections of the postgresclusters.postgres-operator.crunchydata.com custom resource.
 These include:

     spec.instances.resources section, which sets the resource values for the PostgreSQL container, as well as any init containers in the associated pod and containers created by the pgDataVolume and pgWALVolume data migration jobs. spec.instances.sidecars.replicaCertCopy.resources section, which sets the resources for the replica-cert-copy sidecar container.